-Mid-week interschool competition will be held in Term 1 for both Juniors and Seniors.
+Mid-week interschool competition will be held in Term 4 for both Juniors and Seniors.
 Interschool competition is not for beginners.
 Girls need to be able to play to a reasonable standard ie serve correctly and to score their own games.
 Each match now comprises of 2 singles and 1 doubles only so a team can be 2-4 players.

 For competition – own racquet.
 Balls supplied.

-WGC PE shorts and tops
+UNIFORM: WGC PE tops and shorts

-UWH is a fun, fast paced game played under water in Term 2 & 3.
+UWH is a fun, fast paced game played under water in Terms 2 & 3.
 You wear a mask, snorkel, and flippers and with your team mates, you push a puck across the bottom of the pool to score a goal.

-At WRAC – Wellington Regional Aquatic Centre, Kilbirnie
+At WRAC Wellington Regional Aquatic Centre, Kilbirnie

 Students need to provide their own sticks, snorkel, mask and flippers.
 Your coach will assist with information on the appropriate gear and costs.
 There will be gear available to hire at the pre-season “have a go” sessions.